So there it is. My first pallet project made from the beginning to the end by ME :) Oh well, with a little help from my brother :)

 Just to mention I only sanded twice and stained twice on the side that was going to be visible or sat on.

-Next step was to nail the side planks in place.
+The next step was to nail the side planks in place.
 After that, I was ready to attach a tarpaulin sheet to my frame by stapling it with a stapler to the top frame planks.
 When doing so just make sure it’s not stretched much.
 It should be rather loose as you’ll be putting some sand inside and you don’t want it to tear.

-Next step was to screw the wider planks on top of the frame.
+The next step was to screw the wider planks on top of the frame.
 I used the nails holes wherever possible.

-Drilled through them (or drilled new ones) into the frame and then used the screws to attach the planks.
+I drilled through them (or drilled new ones) into the frame and then used the screws to attach the planks.
 I especially used screws not nails because I wanted the planks to be removable.
 Just in case, the tarpaulin tore I could always replace it that way.
 Just make sure the screws are not sticking out of the planks for safety reasons.

 The final result

-So the final product looks like that
+So the final product looks like this

 I’ll be putting in more sand to cover the tarpaulin.